open-telemetry/oteps/text/0156-columnar-encoding.md

-# Columnar encoding for the Open Telemetry protocol
+# Columnar encoding for the OpenTelemetry protocol

 This OTEP proposes to extend (in a compatible way) the Open Telemetry protocol with a **generic columnar representation for metrics, logs and traces**.
 This extension will significantly improve the efficiency of the protocol for scenarios